facebook/fbthrift/thrift/doc/HeaderFormat.md

     |                                                                |
     +----------------------------------------------------------------+

-The `LENGTH` field is 32 bits, and counts the remaining bytes in the packet, NOT including the length field.
+The `LENGTH32` field is 32 bits, and counts the remaining bytes in the packet, NOT including the length field.
+For packets 1GiB or larger, the length field contains the magic value `BIG_FRAME_MAGIC`, and the fields `LENGTH_MSW` and `LENGTH_LSW` follow and contain the 64-bit length (not including the `LENGTH32`, `LENGTH_MSW`, and `LENGTH_LSW` fields).
+For packets smaller than 1GiB, the `LENGTH_MSW` and `LENGTH_LSW` fields do not appear, and the `LENGTH32` field contains the actual length of the packet.
 The header size field is 16 bits, and defines the size of the header remaining NOT including the `HEADER MAGIC`, `FLAGS`, `SEQUENCE NUMBER` and header size fields.
 The Header size field is in bytes/4.

+Note that the `LENGTH_MSW` and `LENGTH_LSW` fields only appear if the `LENGTH32` field contains the magic value `BIG_FRAME_MAGIC` (0x42494746, "BIGF" big-endian).

-The transform ID's are varints.
+The transform IDs are varints.
 The data for each transform is defined by the transform ID in the code - no size is given in the header.
 If a transform ID is specified from a client and the server doesn't know about the transform ID, an error MUST be returned as we